 Primary Surface.
 A surface longitudinally centered on a runway.
 When the runway has a specially prepared hard surface, the Primary Surface extends 200 feet beyond each end of that runway.
 When the runway has no specially prepared hard surface, or planned hard surface, the Primary Surface ends at each end of that runway.
-The width of the primary Surface is 250 feet for utility runways having only visual approaches, 500 feet for utility runways having nonprecision instrument approaches, 500 feet for other than utility runways having only visual approaches or nonprecision instrument approaches with visibility minimums greater than three-fourths of a mile and 1,000 feet for nonprecision instrument runways.
+The width of the primary Surface is 250 feet for utility runways having only visual approaches, 500 feet for utility runways having nonprecision instrument approaches, 500 feet for other than utility runways having only visual approaches or nonprecision instrument approaches with visibility minimums greater than three-fourths of a mile and 1,000 feet for nonprecision instrument runways with visibility minimums of three-fourths of a mile or less and for precision instrument runways.